K-Mo2/task-manager-app-back-end/README.md

 11- Handling request status and bad requests

-12- Hashing passwords with Bcrypt
+12- Hashing and salting passwords with Bcrypt

 13- Generating JWT for users